 A common issue in today’s technological world is consumer’s falling victim to scams.
-Most people think these pop ups on their computer are coming from Microsoft, but they’re really coming from a 3rd party source!
-Now let’s face it, when you call the number on a pop up, you speak with someone that claims to be technical support.
+Most people think these pop-ups on their computer are coming from Microsoft, but they’re really coming from a 3rd party source (a scam)!
+Now let’s face it when you call the number on a pop-up, you speak with someone that claims to be technical support.
 They say there are many things wrong with your computer and that they need to remote into it, but what they don’t tell you is that they are the ones causing you grief.

 For starters, Microsoft would never put a pop up on your internet browser claiming it’s been infected with a “Zeus Virus”.
 The reason consumers buy anti-virus software is to protect their computer from getting any sort of viruses in the first place.
 Generally, your anti-virus software should run automatic scans to keep your computer 100% safe.
 So how did this “Zeus Virus” come up in the first place?

-There is no existing virus by this name, so in all reality, you can close out this pop up and continue on with your day as if nothing ever happened!
-Now, of course you can run a scan with your anti-virus just to be on the safe side, but the likelihood of it pulling up any actual viruses is slim to none.
-In some cases, you will not be able to close out the pop up.
-At that point, you’re thinking, “maybe I should call this number on the pop up.”
-Instead of doing that, you should reach out to a professional whether it’s a local technician, your anti-virus tech support (if available), or even OneSupport!
+There is no existing virus by this name, so in all reality, you can close out this pop-up and continue on with your day as if nothing ever happened!
+Now, of course, you can run a scan with your anti-virus just to be on the safe side, but the likelihood of it pulling up any actual viruses is slim to none.
+In some cases, you will not be able to close out the pop-up.
+At that point, you’re thinking, “maybe I should call this number on the pop-up.”
+Instead of doing that, you should reach out to a professional whether it’s a local technician, your anti-virus tech support (if available), or OneSupport!

 There are many companies out there that specialize in computer repairs.
 Most, if not all computer shops, will have a charge for diagnosing an issue.
 Some companies charge as low as $50 to diagnose, then have a separate charge for actual repairs which can end up being a costly visit.
 There are times where when you buy your computer, you can purchase the premium technical support from the company for an additional cost per month/year.